-The current ‘bubble boys’ who I am sure we will see plenty of on our screens for the first couple of days at least are Matt Kuchar and Bo Hoag who occupy the last two spots at 124 & 125 respectively, and Scott Piercy and Nate Lashley who sit just outside at 126 & 127.
+The current ‘bubble boys’ who I am sure we will see plenty of on our screens for the first couple of days at least are Matt Wallace and Bo Austin Smotherman who occupy the last two spots at 124 & 125 respectively, while Rickie Fowler sits just above them at 123, meanwhile on the outside looking in are Max McGreevey and Danny Willett who sit at 126 & 127.

-The market is headed up by course specialist Webb Simpson, Hideki Matsuyama and Louis Oosthuizen.
+The market is headed up Shane Lowry, Sungjae Im and Will Zalatoris.
+They are then followed by course specialist Webb Simpson and Billy Horschel.

 Sedgefield CC is a par 70 measuring just over 7100yds.